slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The best fighter is never angry."
 -- Lao Tzu*

+> *"Of all the bad men, religious bad men are the worst."
+-- C.S.
+Lewis*

 When nothing else works, surrender.
 Only use anger and go all in if you can see the end already.

 > *"Do I not destroy my enemies when I make them my friends?"